5 Most Unforgettable Nature Reserves In Europe

 How To Get To Saxon Germany Or Bohemian Switzerland Nature Reserves?

 You can get to this amazing nature reserve in Europe by day trip from Prague or Dresden.

 Where Can I Stay Around The National Park?

 Since the nature reserve is located on the border of both Germany and the Czech Republic, the accommodation options are endless.

 How Many Days Should I Spend In Bohemian Switzerland?

-A day-trip is an absolute must, and if you can spend a few days, then it’s highly recommended.
+A day trip is an absolute must, and if you can spend a few days, then it’s highly recommended.

 5. Ordesa And Monte Perdido Nature Reserve In France

-Located right in the middle between Spain and France, Ordesa and Mount Perdido are one of the most amazing nature reserves in Europe.
+Located right in the middle between Spain and France, Ordesa and Mount Perdido are some of the most amazing nature reserves in Europe.
 Although located on the French side with a summit of 3,355 m. the name Monte Perdido mountain range received its name because it was not visible from the French side of the border.